Virtual office: Emerging trends

 Coworking is a related trend in flexible workspaces that places an emphasis on users interacting with each other to create an organizational culture without working for the same company.
 Similar to virtual offices, coworking venues offer serviced workspaces and customers can use these on an as-needed basis.

 Virtual reality technology is another trend that may soon impact virtual offices.
-Virtual reality applications have the capability of creating offices spaces that are physical spaces within the virtual world where users can meet and work side-by-side.
+Virtual reality applications have the capability of creating office spaces that are physical spaces within the virtual world where users can meet and work side-by-side.